dniku/dl-norms/README.md

 # dl-norms

-Simple PyTorch implementations of normalizations commonly used in deep learning (batch, instance, layer, group)
+Simple PyTorch implementations of normalizations commonly used in deep learning (batch, instance, layer, group).